Showing posts with label work. Show all posts

 Saturday, June 24, 2006

 We went to the Orlando Science Museum and spent the entire day.
 It had six floors.
 The first floor had a nature center with alligators and turtles.
-It also had Kids Town (hands-on) We watched three Cinedome IMAX movies, Wild Safari, Greece, and Star Quest.
-We went inside a huge mouth and walked through the walls of the digestive system.
+It also had Kids Town (hands-on).
+We watched three Cinedome IMAX movies, Wild Safari, Greece, and Star Quest.
+We went inside a vast mouth and walked through the walls of the digestive system.
 We went to the Dinosaur Center.
 There was a center with monster heads, electricity, and a space center.
 Then we went to the top, where there was a planetarium.
 It was a fun day.

 Sunday, June 25, 2006